zemiguel20/AirRaceGame/Documentation/Index.md

 ### Plane Movement <a name="PlayerMovement"></a> <a href="#Index" style="font-size:13px">(index)</a>

-The player movement is controlled by a PlaneMovement script, which will control the Rigidbody component.
+The player movement is controlled by a *MovementController* script, which will control the Rigidbody component.

 ![player](./PlayerMovementImages/player_prefab.png)